- Benefits of good nutrition during cancer treatment

 - Don’t be afraid to try new foods.
 Some things you may never have liked before may taste good during treatment.

 - Choose different plant-based foods.
-Try eating dried beans and peas instead of meat at a few meals each week.
+Try eating beans and peas instead of meat at a few meals each week.

 - Try to eat at least 2½ cups of fruits and vegetables a day, including citrus fruits and dark-green and deep-yellow vegetables.
 Colorful vegetables and fruits and plant-based foods contain many natural health-promoting substances.

 - Limit high-fat foods, especially those from animal sources.
 Choose lower-fat milk and dairy products.
 Reduce the amount of fat in your meals by choosing a lower-fat cooking method like baking or broiling.

 - Try to stay at a healthy weight, and stay physically active.
 Small weight changes during treatment are normal.

 - Limit the amount of salt-cured, smoked, and pickled foods you eat.

-If you can’t do any of the above during this time, do not worry about it.
+If you can’t do any of the above during this time, don’t worry about it.
 Help is available if or when you need it.
 Sometimes diet changes are needed to get the extra fluids, protein, and calories you need.
-Tell your doctor, nurse, or dietitian about any problems you have.
+Tell your cancer care team about any problems you have.

 Snack as needed

 During cancer treatment your body often needs extra calories and protein to help you maintain your weight and heal as quickly as possible.
 If you’re losing weight, snacks can help you meet those needs, keep up your strength and energy level, and help you feel better.
 During treatment you may have to rely on snacks that are less healthy sources of calories to meet your needs.
-Keep in mind that this is just for a short while – once side effects go away you can return to a more healthy diet.
-To make it easier to add snacks to your daily routine, try the following:
+Keep in mind that this is just for a short while – once side effects go away you can return to a healthier diet.
+Try these tips to make it easier to add snacks to your daily routine:

 - Eat small snacks throughout the day.